microsoft/DynamicTelemetry/docs/docs/Rude_Q_and_A.md

 rigid schemas while simultaneously offering capabilities built upon rigid schemas.

-### Q3 : Dynamic Telemetry takes a position of no rigid schemas - isnt this at odds with the value prop of Design Patterns?
+### Q3 : Dynamic Telemetry takes a position of no rigid schemas??

+....isn't this at odds with the value prop of Design Patterns?

 [reading material](./PositionPaper.SharingDataAmongStakeHoldersIsHard.document.md)